 To what extent do people of color—particularly, Black and Latino men—disproportionately end up in court and get harsher punishments than their white counterparts?
 To what extent does this same group disproportionately make up the state's incarcerated population?

 Ohio spends 3% of its budget on incarceration.
 Ohio is tied for 16th in terms of incarceration spending.

 The ratio to which Ohio incarcerates Black individuals to white individuals is 6.4 to 1.
 Ohio is tied for 22nd in terms of the largest disparities in incarceration of Black to White individuals.

 Does the state have campaign spending limits in judicial elections?
 On what grounds do states require judges recuse themselves from cases, if at all?
 Do these recusal rules apply to campaign contributions?

-Washington has no public campaign financing in state judicial elections or no judicial elections.
+Ohio has no public campaign financing in state judicial elections or no judicial elections.

 What are the rules and resources around self-representation?
 What legal resources exist for low-income people, people with disabilities, and people who do not speak English?

 Higher value on the Access to Justice Index indicates greater access to justice.
 The index comprises four sets of indices of legal access measuring attorney access, language assistance, self-representation resources, and assistance for those with disabilities.
 Ohio is ranked 26th in terms of public access to justice.